ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 Remember, registering the event just adds it to a collection.
 We need some additional code to dispatch the events and trigger their handlers.

 The last piece of plumbing you need is some way to publish events, invoking their handlers.
 I'm using [MediatR](https://github.com/jbogard/MediatR) for this, although you can write your own reflection-based implementation if you'd rather.
 For the use case we're looking at, post-persistence events make the most sense, so I will publish the events on entities after I've successfully saved them.
+The code below is just sample code, [a real implementation can be found here](https://github.com/ardalis/CleanArchitecture/blob/main/src/Clean.Architecture.Infrastructure/Data/AppDbContext.cs#L36-L60).

 ```csharp
   public IMediator Mediator { get; }